 I have written all this about why it isn’t just a good time to buy, but also to sell and haven’t even touched on what I intended to write about.
 Homes in and around D.C. are expensive, but the government wants to encourage people to buy, and with an increased number of buyers and low inventory that means demand will increase.
 Everyone knows what happens when demand increases.

 One of the programs the government has to encourage home buying and development in rural areas is the USDA loan program.
-There are many areas that are considered part of the D.C. area that are eligible for this loan.
+There are many areas that are considered part of the D.C. area that are eligible for this loan, reports a post on Crediful.
 For an eligibility map you can click here.
 I am not a financial person so I cannot speak to the fine points of the loan but the basic layout is it is a 0% down loan of up to $400,000.
 Now think of how much home that would get you in D.C.
 If you are a person that would rather have a longer commute and more home in a rural area then this might be the loan for you.

 A $350,000 to $400,000 home in D.C. is on average a three bedroom home.
 Out in Haymarket for that price a person can get a four bedroom home with larger acreage and more square footage.
 The story in Gainesville and Fauquier County as well as the rural areas of Maryland are much the same and all those areas are appear eligible for the USDA loan.
 This is an attractive loan that many home buyers might not even be aware of.